shubhxg/web-dev-journey/HTML/HTML.md

 `<script>` is the element used to add javascript code.

+`lang=en` in html tells the browser that the language of the page is english.
 # Text related

 HTML headings are defined with the `<h1>` to `<h6>` tags.